 Participation in the innovative Clinical and Translational Science Certificate will provide motivated undergraduates an opportunity to connect their research activities to translational science and begin their training in this important discipline.

-Graduate training programs in the translational sciences can be achieved by enrolling in areas such as medicine, public health, nursing, dentistry, pharmacy, and other allied health professions, including biostatistics, behavioral medicine, epidemiology, and clinical pharmacology.
+Graduate training programs in the translational sciences are available in areas such as medicine, public health, nursing, dentistry, pharmacy, and other allied health professions, including biostatistics, behavioral medicine, epidemiology, and clinical pharmacology.

 Review Clinical and Translational Science in the UI General Catalog or the Certificate in Clinical and Translational Science website for more information about student eligibility, the application process, course work, and requirements for completion of this certificate.

 Undergraduate certificate programs are available to students once they are enrolled in a degree program at Iowa, or after they have received a bachelor's degree.
 Review our Areas of Study to select a major.